 It's still in profit right?
 But drawdowns are crazy and would stress you totally on a live account.
-So let's wait some more and meantime look what you should consider like good settings.
+So let's wait some more and meantime look at what you should consider good settings.
 Personally, I like to sort results by fitness and then look at:

 Most people just look at the Profit row of course.
-But pay attention at max equity drawdown, losing trades count and profit factor (which involves winning to losses ratio too), Sharpe ratio and then finally, on profit.
+But pay attention to max equity drawdown, losing trades count and profit factor (which involves winning to losses ratio too), Sharpe ratio and then finally, on profit.
 Remember, you need to risk as low as possible so these values have to be most important for you first.
 And that is why we set all optimisation like this.

 Finally, you will start something promising, when equity to account balance curves looks very nice, close to each other and there are no sudden bumps, like this:

 Isn’t it pretty?
-Wasn’t it worth to make all this process super precise to get these?
+Wasn’t it worth making all this process super precise to get these?
 And the best thing is that drawdown and yearly profit basically still depends on you, of lot size and turbo count – so play a little with different settings and make max from it.
 Now your know-how.

 Now when you are inspired, make something similar with other Neptunes as these little gems are dedicated to other pairs too!

-Anyway, if all optimisation is still dark art for you or/and you don’t have strong enough machine to handle days of optimisation on tick data – we can do it for you.
+Anyway, if all optimisation is still dark art for you or/and you don’t have a strong enough machine to handle days of optimisation on tick data – we can do it for you.

 Neptune Optimisation Service

-If you are having difficulties using the cTrader Optimisation Module to find a good set of parameters for your symbol or you just do not have the time or a powerful enough machine than we can do this for you.
+If you are having difficulties using the cTrader Optimisation Module to find a good set of parameters for your symbol or you just do not have the time or a powerful enough machine then we can do this for you.

 Author: Lukasz Budny, ClickAlgo Customer with extensive knowledge of cBot optimisation using the Neptune trading system.